THE SECRET OF LIVING WELL AND LONGER IS :

 Drink tea – Many research studies support the view that tea is good for your health.

 Monitor your bowel habits – Any dramatic change in bowel habits such as an increase in constipation, or passing blood should be referred to a doctor immediately.
-It could prove be something as simple as piles (haemorrhoids), or worse case scenario could be bowel cancer, which is important to discover as early as possible.
+It could prove to be something as simple as piles (hemorrhoids), or the worst-case scenario could be bowel cancer, which is important to discover as early as possible.

 Relax – Relaxation reduces blood pressure and helps reduce stress-related conditions such as depression.
 A relaxation technique such as yoga or meditation can help reduce stress levels.